Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-Since we have an excess of memory, and are not concerned too much with using space, we can forego memory location optimization and simply allocate 2 consecutive bits per state.
-Then the address for a state's flag bits is simply the state's bit string times 2.
-The circuit that calculates a state's flag memory location is simply a left bit shift of 1 digit on the state's bit string.
+location is simply a left bit shift of 1 digit on the state\RL{'}s bit string.
 However, memory chips like the IS61WV25616EDBLL address words of 16 bits.
-So, the nth bit will occur in the word at index $\lfloor n/16 \rfloor$.
+So, the nth bit will occur in the word at index \(\lfloor n/16\rfloor\).
 To calculate the word address, we could shift the bit address right by 4 digits.
 See that the direct calculation of a word address from the state string would be a right bit shift of 3 digits on the state bit string.
-The location of the bit address within the word address will then be given by the remainder of the $n/16$ division, and be given by the bits shifted out of the state bit string during the right bit shift.
+The location of the bit address within the word address will then be given by the remainder of the n/16 division, and be given by the bits shifted out of the state bit string during the right bit shift.
 Several microprocessors include support for a command that shifts a bit string through a register in order to retain the bits pushed off of the end, including the Motorola 68000, an old an inexpensive processor.
 However, the 68000 and similar processors do a lot more than is required for the quantum emulator being designed.
 So, we will take a page from their book but not go so far as to use a third party microprocessor product.
 We can build something even less costly.

-\subsubsection{Digital Microprocessing Layer Elementary Operation Pipelining Infrastructure}
+\textbf{Digital Microprocessing Layer Elementary Operation Pipelining Infrastructure}

 The digital pipeline of our processor will be unique.
 We will not need to discuss modern processor pipeline architecture since our processor will be far simpler than even the classic RISK architecture used by early processors like the M68000 and MIPS processors.
 Classic pipelines included only a few stages.
-The names of the pipeline steps in the MIPS architecture were "Instruction fetch", "Instruction decode", "Execute", "Memory access" and "Writeback".
+The names of the pipeline steps in the MIPS architecture were ``Instruction fetch'', ``Instruction decode'', ``Execute'', ``Memory access'' and ``Writeback''.

 It will be necessary to include a stage for fetching instructions, since it will be necessary for a user to select each operation to apply.
 The fetch step will occur periodically.